 The traditional western doctors who have continued to see me at this point – admittedly only 3 who have not told me to go away and don’t come back – don’t think I have Lyme, but aren’t sure what I have, and so I still get the diagnosis of “rare disease.”

 One positive step in Minnesota was that I was lucky enough to get an appointment with Dr. Afrin at the University of Minnesota, which led to a diagnosis of mast cell activation syndrome.
 The disease has only been named for about the last nine years, but I have had symptoms since birth.
 Most of us with this disease struggle with systemic hives, anaphylaxis and GI problems; right now the list of foods that don’t give me hives are white/brown rice, chicken, beef, broccoli, asparagus, coconut, carrots and salt.
 Everything not included on this list (and that goes for spices as well) can cause a histamine reaction in me, which could mean that I get hives all over, or my GI tract hates me immediately, or I actually lose the entire lining of my mouth and I develop these painful sores.
 I’m also allergic to parabens so I have to be careful that the lotions and shower gels I use don’t contain those, and sometimes they are hidden in prescription and OTC medications.
 (I’m not going to go into the list of all the medications that I’m allergic to, but I carry an alphabetized list.)
 Unfortunately, Dr. Afrin abruptly left Minnesota in July of 2017, so I’m no longer under his direct care.
 This is incredibly difficult for me because I’ve had such a hard time finding ANY doctors who will take me on as a patient – he (calmly) told me that he would never turn me away, and that he believed me.
-Now I’m scrambling to find someone to treat me.
+His departure left a lot of patients without a doctor to care for them.
+Luckily I landed with a doc who was familiar with the disease and willing to continue my care, and he has been a superstar.

 I think I may have found the source of my difficulties with my CSF not draining properly, and I was only able to put everything together because of what my neurosurgeon in Phoenix encountered with the dura surrounding my brain and reported back to me, as well as based upon a conversation I had with a researcher about the lymph drainage system that was definitively documented in July of 2015, and lastly what Dr. Afrin and I discussed about my enormously high histamine levels and the proliferation of scar tissue.
 Here is a better explanation.
 It took me seven years and I figured it out, not the doctors!